YourMobileGeek/100DaysOfCode2019/README.md

   > Started working on a new skill.
 It's a simple quiz skill, bit of a letdown after the message conveying skill, but its ok.
 Hope i get that echo i'm working for.

 * Day 33
   > Banging my head because of one error, that is not even supposed to happen.
 Spent the whole day on it and i'm still clueless.
 Its a kind of error that is preventing my publishing of the skill.
-I hope i find it before going crazy, because without help, i might.
+I hope i find it before going crazy, because without help, i might.*UPDATE*: after 12 hours of try, that bug is fixed.
+Now i have another one, the data i need in the DB is being written somewhere not in my DB.
+Need to figure out where and why.